 - 1. Close doors.

 - 2. Switch on ignition.

-- Close the window completely and operate the button for a further 5 seconds.
+- Close the window completely and operate the button for 5 more seconds.

-- Open the window completely and operate the button for a further 1 second.
+- Open the window completely and operate the button for 1 more second.

-- 5. Repeat for each window.
+- 5. Repeat this for each window.

 Heated rear window